CuckooEXE/MouseTrap/README.md

 # Mouse Trap

+## Vulnerabilities

+It's clear that this application is very vulnerable and puts users at risk with bad authentication mechanisms, lack of encryption, and poor default configuration.
+With 10,000,000+ downloads on the Android App Store _alone_, there are a lot of oblivious users who could be completely owned without ever realizing.
+Here are the vulnerabilities/weaknesses documented:

+- Vulnerability #1: Authentication Bypass Via Packet Replay

+    When the password is set, the password hash and command are sent in cleartext.
+This allows an attacker to listen to network traffic and copy the hash to send their own commands.

+- Vulnerability #2: Bad Configuration, No Password By Default

+    No password is set by default, which means anyone can send a command to the server without authenticating first.

+- Vulnerability #3: Bad Configuration, Broadcasts Service By Default

+    By default, the server broadcasts its existence to the entire subnet via UDP broadcasts.
+This coupled with the lack of a password by default, allows an attacker to automatically discover and send commands without any interaction from them.

+- Vulnerability #4: No use of HTTPS for AutoUpdates

+    The server uses `http://` in the URI scheme to check for, and download, the newest binary.
+An attacker could host their own malicious binary and force a "mandatory" update on users.

+## Discovery

 So, like any good story, this one begins with me figuring out how to troll strangers in a video game.
 My friend and I were discussing ridiculous methods of playing Rainbow Six Siege, such as playing with our G29 Racing Wheel, when I suggested using one of those Android apps that allowed you to control your mouse and keyboard on your computer, using just your phone.
 I tried it out, promptly died and lost us the game, and started wondering how it actually worked.

-## Discovery

 I knew it used some sort of automatic host discovery, because once I installed the server on my desktop, it automatically appeared on my phone.
 So my first thought was some sort of broadcast advertisement of the server.
 I popped open Wireshark to inspect the traffic originating from my computer, and after filtering out the obnoxious amount of traffic from YouTube and Discord, I found something sending two UDP packets around 20 times per second: